gcallah/work/chaps/stein.md

 methodology" with the intricacies of function and "experience."[^24]

 Stein highlights the body in her analysis of woman's nature.
-Marian Maskulak identifies her approach as "body-soul holism."[^25] For Stein, the features of woman are obvious, and "\[o\]nly the person blinded by the passion of controversy could deny that woman in soul and body is formed for a particular purpose."[^26] She also contends that the soul of woman is more closely linked to the body.[^27] For women, the "soul is present and lives more intensely in all parts of the body," whereas for men, the body provides an instrumental (and thereby somewhat disconnected) function.[^28] Stein sees this body-soul "union" as connected to "motherhood."[^29] Pregnancy "represents such an intimate unity of the physical and spiritual that one is well able to understand that this unity imposes itself on the entire nature of woman."[^30] While the relationship between body and soul is important for Stein, it is not overdetermined.
+Marian Maskulak identifies her approach as "body-soul holism."[^25] According to Stein, the features of woman are obvious, and "\[o\]nly the person blinded by the passion of controversy could deny that woman in soul and body is formed for a particular purpose."[^26] She also contends that the soul of woman is more closely linked to the body.[^27] For women, the "soul is present and lives more intensely in all parts of the body," whereas for men, the body provides an instrumental (and thereby somewhat disconnected) function.[^28] Stein sees this body-soul "union" as connected to "motherhood."[^29] Pregnancy "represents such an intimate unity of the physical and spiritual that one is well able to understand that this unity imposes itself on the entire nature of woman."[^30] While the relationship between body and soul is important in Stein's thought, it is not overdetermined.
 Borden notes that Stein suggests "\[f\]emale bodies are particularly fit for feminine souls," while "the body is not the reason for the emphases of the soul."[^31]

 From the body, Stein examines the soul, encompassing a generalizable sense of the feminine ethos, personality, and character.[^32] Stein is